A1. Context analysis review, stakeholder involvement and requirement consolidation

 - the integration and extension of access control system, enhanced by RFID technology, including the specific “Mobility Pass”

-- the new LU/parking lots, equipped with sensors
+- the new LU/parking bays, equipped with sensors

 - the new cargo-bike sharing stations, equipped with sensors